VD44/Angular-Crypto-Tracker/README.md

 # CryptoTrack

 Web application made with Angular 6 to track and chart crypto-currencies.
-Uses the free CryptoCompare API to get live data for over 5000 coins.
+Uses the free CryptoCompare API to get live data for thousands of coins.
+Monitor as many coins as you want over any time scale against any of several major fiat currencies.

 ## Screenshot
 <img src="./crypto-track.png">